shathalshehri/SM-Training-Elctronics/Task 1.2 - Servo Motor/README.md

 3. Breadboard

-•	The servo motor have the following three connections:
+•	The servo motor has the following three connections:

 Black ground wire.